Trail Improvements & Construction Alerts

 This planned 35-mile regional trail connects neighboring communities and forest preserves as it winds its way through western and northern Lake County.
 The trail will eventually link to the northern section of the Des Plaines River Trail in Wadsworth.

 Today, 26.75 miles are complete and open for hiking, biking and cross-country skiing.
 The trail surface alternates from gravel to paved along various completed sections of the trail.

 Horseback riding is permitted only along a 9.25-mile section of gravel trail from Lakewood north to the horse trailer parking area at Singing Hills Forest Preserve in Volo.
 From here, the trail surface changes from gravel to paved, and horses are not permitted on the paved section.

-Trail sections currently open include from Hawley and Route 176 in Mundelein west and north through Lakewood and Singing Hills to Marl Flat Forest Preserve in Volo; from Litchfield Drive to Fairfield Road in Round Lake; along the Round Lake Bike Path; from Hook Drive east through Rollins Savanna Forest Preserve in Grayslake; and from Bonner Heritage Farm to McDonald Woods Forest Preserve in Lindenhurst.
+Trail sections currently open include from the intersection of Hawley Street and Midlothian Road in Mundelein west and north through Lakewood and Singing Hills; north to Marl Flat Forest Preserve and from Litchfield Drive to Fairfield Road in Round Lake; along the Round Lake Bike Path; from Hook Drive east through Rollins Savanna Forest Preserve in Grayslake; and from Fourth Lake Forest Preserve in Lake Villa to McDonald Woods Forest Preserve in Lindenhurst.